 The quality criteria and guidelines of the European Higher Education Area (EHEA) and Spanish legislation establish that universities must report their activities, the quality commitments that they have assumed and their level of compliance.

-The UPM's Escuela Técnica Superior de Ingenieros Informáticos has defined quality as an essential component of its policy and training activity adopting compliance with the guidelines and criteria set out in the reference documents of the AUDIT programme run by the National Agency for Quality Assessment and Accreditation (ANECA) as its priority objective.
+The UPM's Escuela Técnica Superior de Ingenieros Informáticos has defined quality as an essential component of its policy and training activity adopting compliance with the guidelines and criteria set out in the reference documents of the SISCAL madri+d.

 Internal quality assurance system

-The UPM considers the AUDIT programme to be a great opportunity to have schools deploy a complete and integral quality system for their activities and management.
+The UPM considers the SISCAL madri+d programme to be a great opportunity to have schools deploy a complete and integral quality system for their activities and management.

 Determined to rise to the challenge set out in its mission and vision, the Escuela Técnica Superior de Ingenieros Informáticos' Executive Board formally committed to the UPM's internal quality assurance system.
 This is a joint effort by the School to design a system that will help it to achieve and maintain the required quality of the service with the goal of setting up mechanisms to ensure that a culture of continuous improvement will gradually take root.

-The UPM's Escuela Técnica Superior de Ingenieros Informáticos has participated in the first AUDIT round called by ANECA submitting the design of an internal quality assurance system (SGIC-FIUPM) that covers all the degree programmes that are taught at the School and for which it is responsible at the bachelor, master and doctorate levels.
-This design of this system was approved at the School Board held in March 2008.
+The UPM's Escuela Técnica Superior de Ingenieros Informáticos has participated in the first AUDIT round called by ANECA submitting the design of an internal quality assurance system (SGIC-FIUPM) that covers all the degree programmes that are taught at the School and for which it is responsible.
+This design of this system was approved at the School Board held in 2008.
 The ANECA Certification Commission’s final positive report for the SGIC-FIUPM submitted by the UPM´s Escuela Técnica Superior de Ingenieros Informáticos was received in 2009.
 One of the key requirements of a quality management system is documentation.
-Therefore, documents, containing detailed statements of the School’s quality policy and quality objectives set out in the quality manual, and procedures outlined in the school’s process map have been developed.
+Therefore, documents, containing detailed statements of the School’s quality policy and quality objectives and procedures set out in the Quality and Process Manual have been developed.

-In order to continually improve the effectiveness of the system with respect to its educational, research and management activity, the Escuela Técnica Superior de Ingenieros Informáticos continuously amends its quality policy by both setting up and developing new processes that make up its current SGIC-FIUPM.
+In order to continually improve the effectiveness of the system with respect to its educational, research and management activity, the Escuela Técnica Superior de Ingenieros Informáticos continuously amends its quality policy by both setting up and developing new processes that make up its current SAIC-ETSIINF.
 These amendments are due to changes caused by the operation of the processes, changes to regulations, new circumstances within the UPM or external organizations , as well as the enactment of the plans in the Escuela Técnica Superior de Ingenieros Informáticos's future process map.
-As a result of the different activities undertaken by the SGIC-FIUPM, a number of improvements in processes have been implemented, although the most important improvement was the move from SGIC-FIUPM 1.0 to SGIC-FIUPM 2.0.
-This improvement made a significant change to the system, the key amendment being to restructure processes by involving process simplification, adaptation to current circumstances and integration within the school’s global management of the school.
+As a result of the different activities undertaken by the SAIC-ETSIINF, a number of improvements in processes have been implemented.
+SAIC-ETSIINF 2.1 was an improvement that made a significant change to the system, the key amendment being to restructure processes by involving process simplification, adaptation to current circumstances and integration within the school’s global management of the school.
 Improvements to the processes are now being made based on the results of this process, as illustrated by the annual quality plans.

-The Quality Committee is the body that participates in the tasks of monitoring and controlling the internal quality assurance of the degree programmes taught at the school.
-The committee’s operating procedures were approved at an ordinary meeting of this committee on 2013 and updated on 2019.
+The Quality Committee is the body that participates in the tasks of monitoring and controlling the Internal quality assurance system of the programmes taught at the school.
+The committee’s operating procedures were approved at an ordinary meeting of this committee on 2013 and last updated on 2023.

 The main functions of this committee are: